wjdgurrj/wjdgurrj/README.md

 🌱 wanna get lots of knowledge of Front/Backend developement.

-🌱 And to do that, I AM MAKE A GREAT EFFORT !!
+🌱 And to do that, I AM MAKING A GREAT EFFORT !!

 ![Kinetic27's github stats](https://github-readme-stats.vercel.app/api?username=wjdgurrj&show_icons=true)
 <!--